sebatmohamed/react-meme-generator/README.md

 A starter React project that lets you generates your favorite funny memes!

-## Installation
+#### Installation Dependencies

 In your terminal install react by running ```npx create-react-app [name of your app]```.

-Then navigate to the project directory and run ```yarn start``` which runs the app in the development mode and supplies the necessary packages.
+Then navigate to the project directory and run ```yarn start``` which runs the app in the development mode.
 Your website will automatically be loaded for you to view in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.